SeishinKeiji/next-blog-frontend/README.md

 - Typescript as typed language
 - Editorjs as wyswyg
 - Apollo Client as Graphql module
-- Chakra-UI as tailwind component
+- Chakra-UI as css framework

 ## Important Note!